bgeorgeff/ReadSmart/replit.md

 # ReadSmart - Text Simplification & Reading Aid Application

 ## Overview
 ReadSmart is a comprehensive reading comprehension tool designed to simplify complex texts for various grade levels (1-12) and offer interactive reading aids.
 The application enables users to input text, which is then processed by AI to generate grade-appropriate summaries.
 Key capabilities include word definitions, text-to-speech functionality, and audio recording for reading practice.
+The project includes a full admin dashboard for managing beta users and feedback.
 The project aims to provide an accessible and engaging platform for improving reading comprehension.

 ## User Preferences
 Preferred communication style: Simple, everyday language.